 New FAA Procedures End Unfair Burdens on Transgender Pilots

-August 13, 2012 by Robin Maril, Legislative Counsel, Administrative Advocacy
+August 13, 2012 by Robin Maril, Senior Legislative Counsel

 The Federal Aviation Administration (FAA) has released new certification procedures that eliminate burdensome, medically-unjustified psychological testing for transgender pilots.
 The FAA has uniform medical and psychological requirements for all pilots, but until this change, many transgender pilots were singled out to undergo an expensive, unnecessary battery of psychological tests to which other pilots were not subject.
 These requirements kept many transgender pilots from working, and some even lost their jobs.